 Snyk tests on pull requests

-For sending pull request status checks whenever a new PR is created / an existing PR is updated
+Used to send pull request status checks when a new PR is created or an existing PR is updated

 Opening fix and upgrade pull requests

-For creating fix / upgrade PRs in the monitored repos
+Used to send fix or upgrade PRs in the monitored repos

 Snyk tests on pull requests - initial configuration